ParkWork5/ParkWork5.github.io/_posts/2025-03-31-YouDidWhatToThatServer.md

-I was looking for the next piece of software to reverse and saw a curious tag on one called [fuckedserver-net](https://bazaar.abuse.ch/browse/tag/fuckedserver-net/).
+I was looking for the next piece of software to reverse and saw a curious tag on Malware Bazaar called [fuckedserver-net](https://bazaar.abuse.ch/browse/tag/fuckedserver-net/).
 Curiosity got the best of me and now i have 4 pieces of software to reverse.
 Censys said there was nothing being hosted on the server at the time i checked and all the urls in the PowerShell scripts failed to download anything.

 ## File Relations
 ![Flow Chart](/assets/images/09/FlowChart.png)

 Although the files were grouped up together I was not able to determine how the ef4c15 executable was related to the domain in the tag.
-I checked with VirusTotal and based on their data only the two PowerShell files were related because of their connection to fuckedserver[.]net.
+I checked with VirusTotal and based on their data only the two PowerShell and the one msc files were related because of the connection to fuckedserver[.]net.

 ## PowerShell 5e842.ps1